 of the above steps have been followed, and the GPA remains the subject of dispute, the Authority may find one or both of the parties out of compliance with the GMP.
 As part of the evaluation of the GMP Biennial Compliance Checklist review, the Authority will determine good faith participation in the GPA review process as described in Table 4.
-If Principles of Agreement are adopted, future compliance would be assessed based on ongoing adherence of the Sponsoring and Affected Jurisdictions to the Principles of Agreement.
+If Principles of Agreement are adopted, future compliance would be assessed based on ongoing adherence of the

+Principles of Agreement.